 Personal Tax, thresholds and allowances

-For residents in Scotland, the threshold for paying the Higher Rate of Income Tax drops slightly from £44,274 to £43,431.
+For residents in Scotland, the threshold for paying the Higher Rate of Income Tax increases slightly from £43,430 to £43,663.
 These bands and rates of income tax only apply to non-savings income such as your earnings, pension income or rental income.

 Full breakdown of the new Income Tax bands: